 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Duncan, Nancy Ginnel, "Suburban Landscapes And Suburbanites: A Structurationist Perspective On Residential Land-Use In Northern Westchester County, New York" (1986).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 31.